freeCodeCamp/guide/CONTRIBUTING.md

 In general, a reviewer will:

 1. Sort PR from the oldest
-2. Search for PRs with similar content
+2. Search for PRs with similar contents
 3. Merge from the oldest to the newest

 It is very likely there will be merge conflicts with duplicate PRs.